software-Testing-1506/softwareTesting/README.md

 + no -s but directly typing \*.c or anything you like

++ new -a parameter meaning new function counting codeline,nullline and balaline

   open your cmd and cd to the folder with Conder.exe.

   and code in